The ultimate British comfort food - a hearty vegan Cottage Pie topped with colcannon mash. A crowd-pleaser for all the family!

 Perhaps its no surprise that the same ingredients make up such traditional dishes in all three countries - the ingredients are cheap, plentiful and easy to grow, taste great and go together really well.
 What better way to top a vegan shepherds pie?!

-I’m not sure I’ve met anyone who doesn’t like Shepherd’s Pie, so this is a great crowd-pleaser to serve up to non-vegan friends and family, and the colcannon topping makes it just that bit more special.
+I'm not sure I've met anyone who doesn't like Cottage Pie, so this is a great crowd-pleaser to serve up to non-vegan friends and family, and the colcannon topping makes it just that bit more special.

 I used a piping bag with a wide nozzle to make the top look super-pretty, but if you're in a hurry just spread the mash with a knife and use a fork to make a criss-cross or zig-zag pattern instead.